Service Detail

 Scope Includes

-- Multi-building site planning and phased pad preparation
+- Multi-building site planning and phased pad preparation with caliche assessment and differential settlement analysis across the full site footprint

-- Office and customer-facing support building construction
+- Office and customer-facing support building concrete: accessible entry, parking, and path-of-travel compliance

 Those items work best when they are sequenced around the actual use of the space, the access available on the site, and the way the owner expects the project to transition into operations.
 That is what keeps the scope practical instead of abstract.